tkardi/writeup/content/post/2018/05/21/calculating-a-polygon-mesh.md

 draft: false
 ---

-Note: I really don't know how this kind of "network" of polygon-borders-as-lines is called, but I'll refer to it as a "polygon mesh".
+Note: I really don't know how this kind of noded "network" of polygon-borders-as-lines is called in English, but I'll refer to them as a "meshed up polygons".
+Most probably because it sounds like _messed up_ if you don't get your pronunciation right.
 Maybe it's correct, maybe not.
 If you happen to know, I'd be really glad if you let me know :)

 Anyway.
 The story goes like this.